By Tien Dang - Doctor of Dental Surgery

 Dental braces are orthodontic devices that align and straighten your teeth.
 They help position your teeth with regard to your bite and aim to improve your overall dental health.
 Braces are especially useful for fixing any gaps you may have in your teeth!

-Look Better Than Ever!
+To Look Better Than Ever!

 Braces are important for improving your oral health, and they can also play an important role in boosting your self-esteem.
 You may suffer from low self-esteem and anxiety if you are unhappy with the appearance of your teeth.
 On the other hand, when your teeth are aligned perfectly and you are happy with your smile, you will be at ease when talking or smiling.
 Plus, everyone around you will see your great teeth!
 Also, moving your teeth into a better position, braces can also help make your jaws and lips more proportionate to your face.
 Braces are a great way to enhance your general appearance.

-Feel More Confident!
+To Feel More Confident!

 Braces help you smile more!
 Smiling is proven to benefit your mental health and also has a positive impact on the people around you.
 So, if you’re not happy with the way your teeth look, then braces are a great way of achieving your ideal smile!
 You’ll want to show off your bright smile and feel more confident than ever.
 In fact, 80% of people who received teeth-straightening treatment have reported it to be one of the most important treatments they’ve ever received!

-Better Your Oral Health!
+To Better Your Oral Health!

 There are various dental health issues that may require treating with braces, such as having an uneven bite.
 If you have an uneven bite, this is likely a result of misaligned teeth.
 An uneven bite could lead to you developing other dental issues such as overly worn teeth or chipping of teeth.
 Braces can not only align your teeth but also help prevent these issues.
 Another benefit is that braces can help prevent gum disease.
 As gum disease is often a result of unflossed teeth, you are more likely to suffer from it if you have overcrowded teeth, where floss can’t get to those hard to reach places.
 Since braces help space your teeth out, they can help you improve your dental health by flossing properly.
 In addition to this, braces can also prevent future jaw weakness and muscle pain which is caused by misaligned teeth.